2 4 0 T U R B O . C O M

 The 240 front strut housing was designed for the use of an OPTIONAL bottom spacer, which was used only when installing certain damper cartridges, which were too short to fit without a spacer.

 The first two photos below show the bottom of an early 240 strut housing.
-NO bottom spacer is present in these 1984 240 strut photos.
+NO BOTTOM SPACER is present in these 1984 240 strut photos.
 This style strut housing was used until 1989.
-If you look closely you can see an internal retaining ring, which is set in a groove inside there.
+If you look closely you can see an internal retaining ring, which is set in a groove inside the tube.
 The strut cartridge is inserted from the top and it rests on top of that retaining ring.
+If a spacer was inserted first, then the spacer would be resting on that ring.

-NOTE: This is a DeCarbon gas damper inside there (ABOVE) if you're curious.
+NOTE: This is a DeCarbon gas damper inside this tube (ABOVE) if you're curious.

-Here's a Bilstein HD strut cartridge being fitted in a pre-1989 strut housing.
+In these BELOW photos there's a Bilstein HD strut cartridge being fitted in a pre-1989 strut housing.
 NO BOTTOM SPACER is used in a 240 with the Bilstein HD cartridge and it fits correctly.
-The top gland nut (second photo below) is fully threaded down into the strut housing.
+The top gland nut (second photo below) is fully threaded down into the strut housing as it's preferred.

 The Bilstein HD strut cartridge may be too tall to fit correctly into a post-1989 strut housing (more info below), because the later housing uses a permanent spacer, which can prevent the top gland nut from becoming threaded in enough.